nakaakist/stamp-rally-poc/packages/contracts/README.md

 # Contracts

+Reward distributor contract that processes reward claim from frontend.

+The contract uses the ECDSA whitelisting to verify if the claim is valid.

 ## References

 - https://docs.openzeppelin.com/learn/
 - https://blog.openzeppelin.com/workshop-recap-building-an-nft-merkle-drop/

 ## Commands

+A `.env` file is needed to run the commands.

 - `yarn test`: Run tests
 - `yarn start:local`: Start local network